awsdocs/amazon-lumberyard-release-notes/coming-release/fixes.md

 ## Script Canvas<a name="scriptcanvas-fixes-v1.22"></a>

-+ Fixed editor crash after saving the automatically generated graph
++ Fixed editor crash after saving the automatically generated graph.

-+ Fixed editor crash when performing Shake to Desplice on a wildcard node with its string input parameter overridden
++ Fixed editor crash when performing Shake to Desplice on a wildcard node with its string input parameter overridden.

-+ Fixed undo changing the amount of inputs of the Repeater node
++ Fixed undo changing the amount of inputs of the Repeater node.

-+ Fixed editor crash when collapsing a Group node created recently via Group Current Selection button while other nodes are present on the canvas
++ Fixed editor crash when collapsing a Group node created recently via Group Current Selection button while other nodes are present on the canvas.

-+ Fixed editor crash when trying to use Script Events method that was deleted
++ Fixed editor crash when trying to use Script Events method that was deleted.

-+ Fixed crash upon undoing a collapse of a Group node freshly created via the Group Current Selection button
++ Fixed crash upon undoing a collapse of a Group node freshly created via the Group Current Selection button.

-+ Fixed collapsing and deleting an empty Group node created via Group Current Selection crashes the Editor
++ Fixed collapsing and deleting an empty Group node created via Group Current Selection crashes the Editor.

-+ Fixed editor crash when saving or discarding a script with a group/comment created with the toolbar buttons
++ Fixed editor crash when saving or discarding a script with a group/comment created with the toolbar buttons.

 ## Miscellaneous<a name="misc-fixes-v1.22"></a>